lvalnegri/workshops-setup_cloud_analytics_machine/README.md

     ~~~
     sudo ufw delete allow 10000
     ~~~
-  - check the software is now reachableew port
+  - check the software is now reachable throught the new `xxxx` port

 It's a safer choice to add [Two-Factor Authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) to all web services that offer it.
 To do it with your new *Webmin* system configuration manager:
   - after opening the *Webmin* page go to: